viet34tqc/notebook/technical-terms.md

 Two different requests 'raced' against each other and the result might come in a different order than you expected. <https://beta.reactjs.org/learn/you-might-not-need-an-effect>

+## Stateless and stateful

+- Stateless means after the initial request is done, the server-client communication is lost.
+Server doesn't keep the client's state (like HTTP)
+- Stateful keeps the client's state (like Websockets)

 ## Prefetch and preload

 - Prefetch tells browser that you are gonna need this resource in the future, and browser will load it when it's idle.
 Usecase: apply when user hovers on a link, it's a very high chance that he will click it so you prefetch this link in advance (like NextJS 13)